Song lyric and sentiment analysis for all

 Back on track

 - Death Magnetic : Rick Rubin on production duty so it should have sounded great.
-It didn’t.
+It didn’t quite get there.

 My original impression was that there were some great riffs, but not necessarily great songs.
 However seeing the video for “All Nightmare Long” changed my mind and made me listen to this properly.
 I won’t link to the video, you can find it easily enough, it is something else.